pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## insist insisted (id)(reg)
 * She insisted that I stay but I was in a hurry and I left.
 * I insisted on visiting them in person.
+* She insisted we meet.
+* Despite their insistence, we prevented them from seeing the code.
 * Their insistence on playing loud music at night is very troubling.
 * insistence(noun)